ThuyKat/JavaScript/README.md

 ## Hoisting
+- Hoisting means JavaScript "moves" variable declarations to the top of their scope during the compilation phase before the code runs.
+- For var, the variable is hoisted and initialized with undefined.
+- For let and const, the variable is hoisted (the engine knows about it early), but it is NOT initialized yet.
 - No matter where you declare the variable with 'var', since it is used for compilation step, it will always be read first eventhough you declare them at last in your script

 ```js